dsmwebgeeks/30-Days-Of-React/21_Introducing_Hooks/21_introducing_hooks.md

 - [Exercises](#exercises)
   - [Exercises: Level 1](#exercises-level-1)

-# Introducing React Hook
+# Introduction to React Hooks

-In the previous, section you have learned how to use React with hooks which is the older version.
-Currently, hooks has been introduced to React.
+In the previous lessons we wrote our components as classes.
+In order to use React hooks we need to write functional components instead.
+The transition from class based components to functional components is really quite easy.
+And, it more closely resembles vanilla JavaScript making your components more readable.

-Hooks are a new addition in React 16.8.
-They allow you use state, life cycle methods and other React features without writing a class component.
-If we are using hooks we can have only a functional component in the entire application.
-For more detail explanation you check [React documentation](https://reactjs.org/docs/hooks-reference.html).
+Hooks are a new feature in React 16.8.
+They allow us to use state, life cycle methods and other React features without writing a class component.
+Hooks are also backwards-compatible.
+For more detail explanation check the [React documentation](https://reactjs.org/docs/hooks-reference.html).

-Different hooks have been introduced to React:Basic hooks and additional hooks

 ## Basic Hooks